AdrianSeguraOrtiz/GENECI/README.md

 * `apply-cut`: Converts a list of confidence values into a...
 * `evaluate`: Evaluate the accuracy of the inferred network...
-* `extract-data`: Download differential expression data from...
+* `extract-data`: Extract data from different simulators and...
 * `infer-network`: Infer gene regulatory networks from...
 * `optimize-ensemble`: Analyzes several trust lists and builds a...
 * `run`: Infer gene regulatory network from expression...